Cheddi Jagan: Chief Minister of British Guiana for 133 days (1953)

-Interim Government (1953-1957)
+Interim Government (1953–1957)

 After the suspension of the constitution, Jagan departed for London with Forbes Burnham on 19 October 1953 to protest the suspension and attended the debate in the House of Commons on 21 October.
-During his time in the United Kingdom, both Jagan and Burnham were subject to covert surveillance by British intelligence services.
-He would subsequently arrive in India with Burnham on November 20, 1953, and meet Jawaharlal Nehru in an attempt to garner support.
+During his time in the United Kingdom, both Jagan and Burnham were subject to covert surveillance by American and British intelligence services.
+He would subsequently arrive in India with Burnham on 20 November 1953, and meet Jawaharlal Nehru in an attempt to garner support.

-Jagan's movements were restricted to Georgetown from 1954 to 1957, and both him and his wife were closely monitored and kept under house arrest.
+Jagan's movements were restricted to Georgetown from 1954 to 1957, and both he and his wife were closely monitored and kept under house arrest.
 During this period of time, colonial police would routinely raid the residences of senior members of the party to seize subversive literature.
 In 1954, Jagan was sentenced to 6 months in prison with hard labour for violating a restriction on his movement, travelling to the countryside and as a result leaving Georgetown.
 In court, Jagan likened British Guiana to a "vast prison".

 Senior member of the party Forbes Burnham split with Jagan politically in 1955, dividing the PPP into two separate factions named "Burnhamite" and "Jaganite".
 These two factions in the PPP would both go on to contest the 1957 Guyanese election as PPP candidates.
 Burnham as a candidate was generally further to the right of the political spectrum.
 Support for the two factions followed mostly racial lines, as Burnham was the leading Afro-Guyanese figure in the PPP.
 However, the split was not entirely racial; prominent Afro-Guyanese politician Sydney King remained in the Jaganite faction, and Indo-Guyanese J.B.
 Lachmansingh supported Burnham.
 However, Sydney King and Afro-Guyanese Martin Carter and Rory Westmaas would both leave the party one year later due to being "ultra-leftist".
 Clem Seecharan made the claim that they left because they believed that Jagan was compromising Marxist ideals for racial pragmatism (i.e., supporting Indo-Guyanese policies to appeal to his support base).
 This further reduced the number of active Afro-Guyanese politicians within the PPP.